 We look to our leadership, team members and local boards of directors to help identify important community needs and priorities.
 Then, through board leadership and thousands of volunteer hours, we work to leverage our bank’s stability, experience and creativity to generate meaningful impact.

 One of the ways we build strong communities is through our investment in financial education.
-Our team members are available to teach financial classes in partnership with local organizations for students at elementary and high schools with high economic need.
+We partner with local organizations to facilitate financial classes for students at elementary and high schools with high economic need.

-We also help individuals who are navigating credit challenges.
-We work with local financial education organizations to refer those who may benefit from their programs.
 For individuals looking to strengthen their credit, we offer several products that are inclusive of a variety of financial situations and credit needs that could help them build credit.
 These include Commerce Secured Credit Card and Commerce Free Checking accounts.
+We also work with local financial education organizations to facilitate referrals for our customers.

 For more information, download our Environmental, Social and Governance report.[PDF]